Data-Only Attacks

 Lattice-Based Cryptography

-My undergraduate Mathematics Capstone project puts forth the theory of lattices as a viable source of quantum-resistant cryptographic problems.
+My undergraduate Mathematics capstone project puts forth the theory of lattices as a viable source of quantum-resistant cryptographic problems.
 In it, I discuss the GGH and NTRU lattice-based cryptosystems as well as their mathematical background.
 I also introduce the LLL lattice reduction algorithm as a tool for cryptanalysis on lattices.
 As part of this project, I coded a version of the LLL algorithm (in the C language) and presented my results to the Mathematics Honors Program at my university.

 Timeline: January - May 2021